MagicMango54123/Nabhans_BSE_Portfolio/index.md

 - What needs to be completed before your final milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+-->
+What I've added to my project is a temperature sensor that uses a speaker to tell you when an object is too hot and unsafe to touch, a Bluetooth module with a voltage divider and a button, and uploaded audio files to the board without an SD card.
+The temperature sensor can be used in a situation where something is too hot and unsafe to touch.
+Since the blind person can't see how far the aforementioned hot object is, this would tell you to not get closer.
+I added audio files to the board so that the speaker can tell you that something is not rather than having another sound to indicate that something is.
+I added a Bluetooth module with a button because I wanted to add a help button just in case the person is in an unsafe situation and needs to alert someone.

+What has been surprising about this project is how much wire and space it takes.
+When I first started I thought this would barely take a space and I could add a lot of modifications.
+This was not the case.
+I thought I would need full body armor to fit the few modifications I added.
+Full body armor would be cool either way though.

+One challenge I faced was integrating the Bluetooth feature.
+When I first started I knew nothing about how to implement Bluetooth, but I knew I needed to find out if I wanted to create a help button.
+I ended up creating an app to connect to the Bluetooth module and receive help messages.
+That ended up not working.
+The Bluetooth module connected with my phone but not my app.
+So I ditched the app I so meticulously created and installed a serial monitor instead which worked much better.

+For my final milestone, I need to do 3 things.
+The first thing is to find a way to reduce the amount of space my project takes up.
+Next, I need to make it wearable and not a hindrance for the user to wear.
+The final step would be to test it out.
+Once I complete all of those things I should be done

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aJhYZ5yLmZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>